Cimetidine: Lawsuit

-In August 12, 1989, Danlex Research Laboratories, Inc. filed a petition with the Bureau of Patents, Trademarks and Technology Transfer (BPTTT) for a compulsory license to manufacture, use, and sell Cimetidine, citing the provisions of the Patent Law (R.A.
+On 21 August 1989, Danlex Research Laboratories, Inc. filed a petition with the Filipino Bureau of Patents, Trademarks and Technology Transfer (BPTTT) for a compulsory license to manufacture, use, and sell Cimetidine, citing the provisions of the Patent Law (R.A.
 165) for medicinal products.
 Pre-1995, the Bureau of Patents, Trademarks and Technology Transfer (BPTTT) ruled in favor of Danlex and granted the compulsory license, subject to Danlex paying a royalty of 2.5% of net sales to Smith, Kline & French.
-January 27, 1995, Smith, Kline & French appealed to the Court of Appeals, but the CA affirmed the BPTTT's decision, upholding the grant of the compulsory license to Danlex.
-July 25, 1995, the Court of Appeals denied Smith, Kline & French's Motion for Reconsideration.
-September 15, 1995, Smith, Kline & French filed a Petition for Review on Certiorari with the Supreme Court of the Philippines, challenging the CA's decision.
-October 23, 2001, The Supreme Court (G.R.
+On 27 January 1995, Smith, Kline & French appealed to the Court of Appeals, but the CA affirmed the BPTTT's decision, upholding the grant of the compulsory license to Danlex.
+On 25 July 1995, the Court of Appeals denied Smith, Kline & French's Motion for Reconsideration.
+On 15 September 1995, Smith, Kline & French filed a Petition for Review on Certiorari with the Supreme Court of the Philippines, challenging the CA's decision.
+On 23 October 2001, the Supreme Court (G.R.
 No. 121267) rendered its decision, affirming the Court of Appeals and upholding the grant of the compulsory license to Danlex.
 This marked the final judicial resolution of the case.